-Both scenarios require oil sands developers to invest a portion of sales, $20/bbl for the scenario here, into renewable energy production.
-In addition to improving EROI, this proposed investment represents an alternative a carbon tax because companies are investing in their own future.
+Both scenarios presented have oil sands developers to invest a portion of sales, $20/bbl, into renewable energy production.
+In addition to improving EROI, this proposed investment represents an alternative to a carbon tax because companies are investing in their own future and the benefit from the power generated.
 This benefits the oil sands companies directly and immediately because they can use the electric power for production of the oil sands instead of having to build more transmission lines, or install mini nuclear reactors [23], to bring power in for which they then have to pay to use.
 Furthermore, once the number of turbines increases to a point, they can start sending power out on the same power lines they initially had installed to bring power in (are in the process of installing) to develop the oil sands.

 2 Alberta's Oil Sands Analysis